BlueMap-Minecraft/BlueMapWiki/wiki/customization/Mods.md

   done for grass-blocks and flowers
 - `occluding` is used to determine if the block is "occluding" light when calculating the [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion) on neighbor blocks.
-- `cullingIdentical` means that if the block is directly next to another block of the same type, then the side facing that block will be culled (removed)
+- `culling` means that if the block is directly next to another block, then the other blocks side facing this block can be culled (removed)
+- `cullingIdentical` is the same as `culling` but only applies if the other block has the same block-state

 ### Block-colors config
 **File:** `assets/modid/blockColors.json`<br>